mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 [00:15:38](https://www.youtube.com/watch?v=q5NwKGnOHoQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h15m38s)

-If **more than 50%** of a component’s strings have been translated, JCB automatically adds that language to the compiled component.
+If **more than 50%** of a component's strings have been translated, JCB automatically adds that language to the compiled component.

 You can adjust this threshold: